|Current Status||Next Steps|

 Identified as the top priority in PSAB’s 2014 Project Priority Survey, the Board has approved a project to review Section PS 3250, Retirement Benefits, and Section PS 3255, Post-employment Benefits, Compensated Absences and Termination Benefits.
 Since the issuance of these Sections decades ago, new types of pension plans have been introduced and there have been changes in the related accounting concepts.

-The first stage of this project will involve looking at issues such as deferral of experience gains and losses, and discount rates.
-The second stage will involve determining how to account for shared risk plans, multi-employer defined benefit plans and vested sick leave benefits.
+This project will involve looking at issues such as deferral of experience gains and losses, discount rates, how to account for shared risk plans, multi-employer defined benefit plans and vested sick leave benefits.
 Other improvements to existing guidance will also be considered.

 A new, comprehensive Handbook Section on employment benefits will replace the two existing Sections.